This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-If you want the least amount of quality loss as you resize your objects in Procreate, use the Bicubic setting.
+If you want the least amount of quality loss as you resize your objects in Procreate, the Bicubic setting is a good bet.
 Bilinear is a happy medium if you don’t want to use as much processing power as Bicubic does.

 Again, remember that quality loss is a natural part of interpolation so, no matter what setting you use, try not to resize your objects too often.